poier/PreView/README.md

 This is to ensure that the files will be written properly.
-To do so, e.g., just comment out the `sampler` keyword argument at the creation of the `DataLoader` in `data/LoaderFactory.py`, train for one epoch (e.g., using command-line parameter `--epoch 1`), and uncomment the `sampler` again.
+To do so, e.g., just comment out the `sampler` keyword argument at the creation of the `DataLoader` in `data/LoaderFactory.py`, train for one epoch (e.g., using command-line parameter `--epochs 1`), and uncomment the `sampler` again.
 Currently, the `sampler` creation can be found in the lines 97-99 of `data/LoaderFactory.py`.
 (And/Or use only a single worker to load the data